Expand Your Online Presence by Writing Good Content

 Tip 1: Write targeted content

-This technique, in conjunction with tip 3, is how you get your content to be recognized as “quality” within Google’s algorithm and is one of the easiest and most important steps in the process.
+This technique, in conjunction with tip 3, is how you get your content marketing to be recognized as “quality” within Google’s algorithm and is one of the easiest and most important steps in the process.
 Targeted content can be thought of as content that people are searching for.
 Google is helpful in the sense that it lets you know exactly what search terms are being looked for both globally and locally.
 This is because Google sells advertising for every search term imaginable.
 In order to charge a market rate for each individual term, it assigns each word an index based on the total number of monthly searches for the term and the frequency with which that term appears across the internet.
 The goal when writing is to select terms that you can work into articles which are unsaturated (meaning that the term doesn’t appear often on the internet), but have a high quantity (volume) of monthly searches (meaning people are Googling the term).
 This means that people will be searching for the terms that occur within your article and will be able to find your article because your search terms aren’t saturated with competition.

 Get a list of terms within your writing that are attractive to Google and use them (naturally)